 – What is Integrity Testing? –

-Since 2006, NFPA and BS (ISO and EN) standards have stipulated that all such enclosures must undergo integrity testing once a year, or more frequently if the enclosure changes in any way.
+Since 2006, NFPA and BS (ISO and EN) standards have stipulated that integrity testing must be undergone by all such enclosures once a year or more frequently should the enclosure change in any way.
 Failure to gain a pass certificate in the specified time frame could invalidate your insurance.

 If Your Enclosure Passes the Integrity Test

-The engineer will issue a pass certificate to satisfy insurance requirements.
-Although this certificate is valid for one year, you must book a re-test if changes are subsequently made to the enclosure that could affect its integrity (e.g. equipment is upgraded or the enclosure modified).
-You can book your next annual test by getting in touch with Pressure Testing today.
+A Pressure Test engineer will issue a pass certificate to satisfy insurance requirements if your enclosure passes the integrity test.
+This certificate is valid for one year; however should subsequent changes be made to the enclosure that could affect its integrity (e.g. modifications to the enclosure or upgraded equipment) you must book a re-test.
+You can book your next annual test with Pressure Test by giving us a call today.

 If Your Enclosure Fails the Integrity Test